rgambee/rgambee.github.io/job.md

 as an AI Research Engineer in 2025.
 [See here](https://evals.futuresearch.ai/) learn more about our research.

+## MIT FutureTech: Part-time Software engineer (2026 to Present)

+I'm helping MIT's FutureTech lab with their
+[AI Risk Initiative](https://airisk.mit.edu/) to compile databases of AI risks, incidents, mitigations and more.
+I'm contributing by building and refining their data pipelines.

 ## Formlabs: Systems Integration Engineer (2015 to 2025)

 Based in Somerville, Massachusetts, [Formlabs](https://formlabs.com/) designs